informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 ## Visualize the current network

-Visualize the current network with:
+You can visualize the topology of the current network with:

 ```shell
 hermes query channels --chain ibc-0 --show-counterparty